bovem/bovem-blog/content/posts/dsa/time-complexity/index.md

 While programming allows us to create virtually anything, the true test of performance arises when we deploy the same code on a significantly larger scale.

-**Time Complexity** ($T(n)$) is a function that estimates the execution time of an algorithm given the amount of data to be processed as its input.
+**Time Complexity** ($T(n)$) is a function that estimates the execution time of an algorithm given the amount of data to be processed as its input ($n$).
 It is a common benchmark used to measure an algorithm's performance.

 # Bounds of Time Complexity
-The output of the time complexity function will be a close estimate of an algorithm's runtime yet it does not consider other characteristics of the data that could affect runtime.
+The output of the time complexity function will be a close estimate of an algorithm's runtime given the size of its input but it does not consider other characteristics of the input that could affect its runtime.

-Some algorithms perform best when the input data is sorted in ascending order and worst when sorted in descending order.
-That's why we have bounds on the time complexity function, a range starting from best-case to worst-case execution time for the same amount of input data.
+Some algorithms perform best when the input data is sorted in ascending order and worst when sorted in descending order or vice versa.
+That's why we have bounds on the time complexity function, a range starting from best-case to worst-case execution time for the same input size.

 ## Upper Bound ($O$)
-The "big O" ($O$) represents the upper bound (worst case scenario) on the time complexity function i.e. for an input dataset of size $n$ the algorithm's time complexity couldn't be worse than $O(n)$.
+The "big O" ($O$) represents the upper bound (worst-case scenario) on the time complexity function i.e. for an input of size $n$ the algorithm can't take more than $O(n)$ time to provide  the solution.

 ## Lower Bound ($\Omega$)
-The "big Omega" ($\Omega$) represents the lower bound (best case scenario) on the time complexity function i.e. for an input dataset of size $n$ the algorithm's time complexity couldn't be better than $\Omega(n)$.
+The "big Omega" ($\Omega$) represents the lower bound (best-case scenario) on the time complexity function i.e. for an input of size $n$ the algorithm can't take less than $O(n)$ time to provide the solution.

 ## Expected Case ($\Theta$)
-The "big Theta" ($\Theta$) represents the case where both upper and lower bounds are at the same point (expected case scenario) i.e. for an input dataset of size $n$ the algorithm's time complexity couldn't get better or worse than $\Theta(n)$.
+The "big Theta" ($\Theta$) represents the case where both upper and lower bounds are at the same point (expected case scenario) i.e. for an input of size $n$ the algorithm's time complexity couldn't get better or worse than $\Theta(n)$.

 Big $O$ is the preferred time complexity function for an algorithm's runtime analysis because it provides a conservative estimate and its result is independent of factors like hardware performance, characteristics of data, compiler optimization, etc.

+While choosing among different algorithms to perform a task we aim for the lowest worst-case time complexity.

 # Common Time Complexity Functions
 The runtime of recurring patterns in programming could be represented by common time complexity functions.
 This helps us estimate the time complexity of the entire program.